OP-DSL/OP2-Common/translator/c/python/README.md

 * op2_gen_openmp_simple.py - Simplified and Optimized OpenMP code generator
 * op2_gen_cuda.py - Optimized for Fermi GPUs
 * op2_gen_cuda_simple - Optimized for Kepler GPUs
-* op2_gen_cuda_simple_hyb.py - generates openmp code as well as cuda code into the same file CPU and GPU will then do comutations as a hybrid application.
+* op2_gen_cuda_simple_hyb.py - generates openmp code as well as cuda code into the same file.
+Both CPUs and GPUs will then be used to do computations as a hybrid application.

 ###Invoking the Code Generator